-We especially recommend PureSpermTM SpeediKit for the smaller clinics or for IUI clinics.
-Pure-SpermTM SpeediKit is a rapid and efficient alternative to sperm-preps using density 'gradient' centrifugation.
-Everything is included in a convenient kit form for quick sperm preparation, all based on the effective centrifugation through a single
+PureSperm SpeediKit is recommended for the smaller clinics or for IUI clinics.
+PureSperm SpeediKit is a rapid and efficient alternative to sperm-preps using density 'gradient' centrifugation.
+Everything is included in a convenient kit form for quick sperm preparation, all based on the effective centrifugation through

-Reagents and Equipment \
+Reagents and Equipment -

-Ready-to-use tubes of PureSpermTM Unilayer and PureSpermTM Wash (included in the kit)
+Ready-to-use tubes of PureSperm Unilayer and PureSperm Wash (included in the kit)

-- 1. Use a sterile pipette to carefully layer liquified semen (up to 1.5 mL) on top of the PureSpermTM Unilayer.
-If you have a sample volume greater than 1.5 mL, use two tubes. - 2.
+- 1. Use a sterile pipette to carefully layer liquified semen (up to 1.5 mL) on top of the PureSperm Unilayer.
+For a sample volume greater than 1.5 mL, use two tubes. - 2.
 Centrifuge at 300 x g for 30 minutes.
 Do not use the brake. - 3.
 Use a new sterile pipette to aspirate the supernatant, leaving about 5 mm of liquid above the pellet.
 If no pellet is seen after centrifugation, remove all fluid except the lowest 0.5 mL. - 4.
 Use a new pipette to aspirate the pellet (or the lowest 0.5 mL).

-layer of PureSpermTM colloid, followed by rinsing the sperm with PureSpermTMWash.
-The kit contains both the PureSpermTM colloid and the Pure-SpermTMWash for 10 patients, already dispensed in centrifuge tubes.
+a single layer of PureSperm colloid, followed by rinsing the sperm with PureSperm Wash.
+The kit contains both the PureSperm colloid and the Pure-Sperm Wash for 10 patients, already dispensed in centrifuge tubes.
 You do not need an incubator.